CosmoStatGW/CHIMERA/README.md

 ## Installation

-The code can be quikly installed by cloning the source repository hosted on GitHub:
+The code can be quikly installed from PyPI:

     pip install chimera-gw